Old-Fashioned Soft Yeast Rolls

 You won’t be disappointed with these old-fashioned soft yeast rolls.
-They are fluffy and buttery, rise beautifully, and melt in your mouth, making them perfect for any special family dinner or holiday gathering.
+They’re fluffy and buttery, rise beautifully, and melt in your mouth.
+We make these for Thanksgiving and Christmas every single year but also on random weeknights just because we love ’em.

 Old Fashioned Soft Yeast Rolls